JHL’s courses

 4. Receive your badge by accepting it.

-Members of organisational member unions and other unions can use their own electronic form (in Finnish) when applying for JHL’s courses.
+Members of organisational member unions and other trade unions can apply for JHL’s courses using their own electronic form (in Finnish).

-You must agree on the expenses with your employer and the union (employer fees in accordance with the training contract and travel costs).
+Agree on the expenses with your employer and trade union.
 For more information, contact JHL’s Education Advice by using the contact form (in Finnish), by e-mail (kurssit@jhl.fi) or by phone (010 7703 510).

 Questions about courses?